jaypeepeep/jaypeepeep/README.md

 ## 📝 About Me

+- 🚀 Currently working as a Full Stack Web Developer with a strong focus on back-end development.
-- 👨‍💻 Currently a part-time Software Developer at 8Box Solutions Inc., where I focus on creating admin interfaces.
+- 👨‍💻 Previously worked as a Software Developer, focusing on creating admin interfaces and payroll systems.
 - 🎓 Fourth-year Computer Science student at Polytechnic University of the Philippines - Sta.
 Mesa.
 - 🌟 Exploring opportunities in software development and interested in expanding my skills in back-end development. data science, and machine learning.